markjones-msft/SQL-Hackathon/README.md

 To install please complete the following:
 1. Go to the BUILD folder and download the ARM Deployment - SQL Hackathon v2.ps1 powershell script.
 2. Within Powershell ISE or VSCode - load the ARM Deployment - SQL Hackathon v2.ps1
-3. Execute the ARM Deployment - SQL Hackathon v2.ps1 script, following the on screen prompts
+3. Execute the ARM Deployment - SQL Hackathon v2.ps1 script, following the on screen prompts (Note only select 1 TEAM VM when prompted)

 ## Known Issues ##